UdashFramework/udash-core/guide/guide/.js/src/main/assets/pages/rest.md

 #### `@transientDefault`

 If your REST method parameter or case class parameter has a default value defined, you can also annotate it as `@transientDefault`.
-This way these parameters will not be omitted during serialization if their value is equal to the default value.
+This way these parameters will be omitted during serialization if their value is equal to the default value.
 During deserialization, of course, the default value will be picked up for them.
 This way you can reduce the amount of network traffic by sending only actually meaningful parameters.